-Lecture-Recital and Document

-One juried lecture-recital is required, accompanied by a written document (MUAP 651).
+Lecture-Recital and Document - One juried lecture-recital is required, accompanied by a written document (MUAP 651).
 The 6 credit hours of registration for this are in addition to the required 21 hours of coursework.
 The jury will consist of three full-time faculty members who have agreed to act in that capacity, one of whom will serve as the advisor.
-After securing a date acceptable to the jury and available on the Department calendar, the student will work with the advisor to prepare a lecture draft, which will be distributed, to the entire jury no less than one month before the performance.
+After securing a date acceptable to the jury and available on the Department calendar, the student will work with the advisor to prepare a lecture draft that will be distributed to the entire jury no less than one month before the performance.
 The final version of the lecture will incorporate changes mandated by the jury.
-The advisor, along with the applied teacher, will monitor the preparation of the recital portion.
+In addition, the advisor, along with the applied teacher, will monitor the preparation of the recital portion, and this will be previewed for the jury approximately one month before the public presentation.
+Inadequate preparation may result in postponement of the lecture-recital.
+The successful completion of the lecture-recital will be certified by a majority of the jury.

 Generally, the lecture and performance components will be of approximately equal length, with the overall event not exceeding ninety minutes, including intermission(s).
-The successful completion of the lecture-recital will be certified by a majority of the jury.
 The accompanying document will be finished after the lecture-recital with the further advice and ultimate approval of the advisor.
+The student will also have a debriefing session with the jury following the presentation to discuss ways for future improvement, as necessary.